-While the average mileage is displayed, push the lower button and hold it in until the average mileage values resets to "--.-".
+While the average mileage is displayed, push the RESET button and hold it in until the average mileage values resets to "--.-".

-- OThe data is maintained by back up power if the ignition switch is turned "OFF". - The display unit modes can be changed, refer to the "Unit Setting" item in this section. - OWhen the battery is disconnected. the average mileage resets to "--.-". - After resetting the average mileage, the numerical value is not displayed until 5 mL (0.2 US oz.) of fuel has been used and 100 m (328 ft) has been traveled.
+- O The display unit modes can be changed, refer to the "Unit Setting" item in this section. - After resetting the average mileage, the numerical value is not displayed until 5 mL (0.2 US oz.) of fuel has